 10. Singapore

 Singapore, an island city-state in Southeast Asia, is the eighth safest place in the world.
-As one of Asia’s most westernized city, Singapore is safe and super clean.
+As one of Asia’s most westernized cities, Singapore is safe and super clean.
 Can’t imagine such a pristine city to be dangerous at all!

 Singapore has four official languages: English, Malay, Mandarin, and Tamil.
 Most Singaporeans speak perfect English, and all major signages around the city are in English.
 That means it is super easy to get around the city.

-First-time solo travel destinations: where will you take your first solo trip?
+First-time solo travel destinations: Where will you take your first solo trip?

 I hope you enjoyed reading my post on my top ten safe solo travel destinations for women and got some solo travel ideas.
-If you travelling alone for the first time, these are some of the best places to travel alone for the first time.
+If you are travelling alone for the first time, these are some of the best places to travel alone for the first time.
 Female travellers have lots to choose from!

 But as always, be alert wherever you go and practice safety precautions day and night.
 And if you feel something is wrong, listen to your gut.
 It never lies to you!